top of page

-We are now forming a group of citizens who wish to become engaged in the work of understanding the processes and consequences of a pattern of genocidal oppression directed at the original inhabitants by our ancestors who "discovered" the land we live on and call the United States of America.
-(See this video documentary: The Doctrine of Discovery: Unmasking the Domination Code on Vimeo.)
+This small group originated from those who wished to become more self-educated and engaged as allies in the work of understanding the processes and consequences of a pattern of genocidal oppression directed at the original inhabitants in our area of NYS by colonists who "discovered" the land we live on, and as integral to the larger US context.

-It is our responsibility to educate ourselves, through reading books and narratives that indigenous communities themselves embrace as true stories and authentic accounts, such as An Indigenous Peoples' History of the United States by Roxanne Dunbar-Ortiz, or Braiding Sweetgrass and Gathering Moss, both by Robin Wall Kimmerer.
+It is our responsibility to educate ourselves, through reading books and narratives that indigenous communities themselves embrace as true stories and authentic accounts, such as An Indigenous Peoples' History of the United States by Roxanne Dunbar-Ortiz, or Braiding Sweetgrass, Gathering Moss, and The Serviceberry, all books by Robin Wall Kimmerer.

 Indigenous Peoples